Boneyard Farm offerings

 John designs and builds all the fence around here, and manages our rotational grazing systems for beef and lamb.

 We grow organic vegetables in a small market garden using minimal tillage and crop rotation.
-We have two unheated high tunnels with which we can extend our season, maximize our efficiency, and mitigate disease and extreme weather.
+We have three unheated high tunnels with which we can extend our season, maximize our efficiency, and mitigate disease and extreme weather.

 Almost all of our vegetables are started from seed here on the farm and planted, weeded, harvested, washed, and packed by hand.
 Vegetables, herbs, fruit, and flowers (which we sometimes dabble in) are certified organic by Vermont Organic Farmers.